idoerg/MyDIG/README.md

 MyDIG
 =====

-Instructions for fresh install of Django Based Mycoplasma Database:
+Instructions for fresh install of Django Based BioDIG Database.
+The example here is of the MyDIG Mycoplasma database the is constructed using BioDIG tools.

 Prerequisites: (THIS IS THE HARDEST PART)
     Django - Web framework used for website -- https://docs.djangoproject.com/en/1.3/topics/install/